 Standard No. 8.
-Group Internet based programs must employ instructional methods that clearly define learning objectives, guide the participant through a program of learning, and provide evidence of a participant's satisfactory completion of the program.
+Group Internet based programs must employ instructional strategies that clearly define learning objectives, guide the participant through a program of learning, and provide evidence of a participant's satisfactory completion of the program.

-Whether a program is classified as group live or group Internet based is determined by how the participant consumes the learning (in a group setting or on an individual basis) and not by the technology used in program delivery.
-Group Internet based examples include but are not limited to: participation in a webcast individually, participation in a broadcast of a group live presentation on an individual basis, and participants calling in to a conference call on an individual basis.
+Whether a program is classified as group live or group Internet based is determined by how the participant interacts with other participants and the instructor and not by the technology used in program delivery.
+Group Internet based examples include but are not limited to individual participation in a:

+- webcast;

+- Internet enabled two-way video participation that complies with S16-03;

+- broadcast of a group live presentation; or

+- conference call.